Plant DetailShow Menu

 Description

 Grow in humus-rich well-drained moist soils in part to full shade in a woodland setting.
-Will not do well in coastal or Piedmont NC.
-It will slowly spread by underground rhizomes to form colonies that are quite beautiful in spring.
+Will not do well in coastal or piedmont parts of NC.
+It spreads slowly by underground rhizomes to form colonies that are quite beautiful in spring.

 Insects, Diseases, and Other Plant Problems: No serious problems.
 Slugs and snails are occasional pests and leaf spot, rust and smut are occasional disease problems.
 It does not transplant well.